solidi/learning-notes/interviews/technical-knowledge.md

 8. "Documentation as close to code as possible."
 9. "The project will fill the time alloted."
 10. "Strong opinions, loosely held."
+11. "Respect previous engineering efforts."
+12. "The only ownership are the learnings."

 ## What is a database index?